albertoriva/mirror/README.md

  * If a file in the file list does not exist locally, or if the remote version is newer than the local version, the file is downloaded;
  * A message is printed to standard output showing whether the download was successful.

+ ## Bugs, limitations, wishlist

+ * Python2 only for now.
+ * If a download fails, there's basically no way to know why.
+ * Support for Basic authentication is coming soon (command-line options are already present, but currently unused).
+In the meantime, an easy way of providing (very limited) security is to use a non-standard name for the file list.
+That way, only someone who knows the name you used will be able to mirror the files in the repository.
+ * No way to commit changes to the server, and no support for file versions.
+Use svn or git if you need that!